Visitors in the Hospital

 - Visitors may visit for up to 30 minutes at the bedside without a break.
 The nurses may request that you step out during procedures, x-rays, or emergencies.

-- Immediate grandparents or great-grandparents may visit once daily with parents' approval without parents present.
+- Immediate grandparents or great-grandparents may visit once daily with parents' approval with or without parents being present.
 Grandparents may visit at any time with parents present.
-Their name must be on the visitation release form, and identification may be required.
+Their name must be on the visitation release form, and identification may be requested.

 - The parents must accompany visitors other than grandparents or great-grandparents.